sujit-hibiscus/HCC-Coding/README.md

-# Project RETRO-CDI (Retro-cdi)
+# Project HCC Coding

 ## Overview

-Project AADI is a healthcare data project leveraging AI to assist in document improvement.
+Project HCC Coding is a healthcare data project leveraging AI to assist in document improvement.
 It is built using modern web technologies to ensure efficiency, scalability, and responsiveness.

 ## Tech Stack